-Once upon the time, during high school, I was very much into MSX computers and I coded a lot but for only my own satisfaction.
+In 1988-1990, during high school, I was very much into MSX computers and I coded a lot but for only my own satisfaction.
 Now, in the Internet era (I think I made the first version of the current page around 1996), I have decided to make some of my programs to be in the public domain.
 That is, you can freely copy them under the condition that you let me know how did you like them!
-It was back in 1990 when I did anything with MSX; I cannot guarantee that they run on every MSX computer (or emulator) that is out there now (though I hope they will!).
+It was back in 1990 when I did anything with MSX; I cannot guarantee that they run on every MSX computer or emulator that is out there now (though I hope they will!).

 I lived in Estonia that was at that time still occupied by the Soviet Union.
 At the high school, we had a Yamaha KYBT MSX-2 "basic" network (one YIS805 and 9 YIS503III's) (as far as I remember), with peculiarities like Russian keyboard and Russian fonts in ROM.
 At this time, MSX-s were almost the only computers with full programming environment available in Estonia, so it is not a wonder they became that popular.
 In particular, the concrete model of MSX-2 was quite well-known, and Estonia had at least four classes of them.
 (Recall this was dark ages, and in Soviet Union!
 So four classes was a lot.)

 The game was written from late 1989 to summer 1990 when I was in the last year of high school.
 I was the coder, idea generator, etc. My classmate Indrek Pinsel, now a professional programmer and a free-time DJ, wrote the music and parts of the music coding He and two-years younger Alar Koot, who is now a professional designer, also helped me with the graphics.
 In particular, Alar helped me to design the final screen and some of the icons.
 Many other pupils (like Helvis Ints) provided invaluable help continuously play-testing the game.
 Several levels would have been much simpler or more boring without their ingenuity.
 Note: the game is said to be copyrighted by the "Santa Claus Software."
 Of course, there was no such company.
 It was just I and my friends.